-In these passages is the account of the reign of King Asa, son of Abijah.
+In this daily Bible reading is the account of the reign of King Asa, son of Abijah.
 Asa reigned in Judah for 41 years.
 For the most part he was a good king, serving and dedicating Judah to God.
 He removed all the articles of demonic worship from the land.
 He also commanded Judah to “Seek the Lord God of their fathers and to observe Law and the Commandments.”
 So, God blessed Judah and gave them rest from war.

 At one point though, Ethiopia marched against Judah with a 1 million man army.
 Judah and Benjamin combined had a 580,000 man army.
 Asa appealed to God for help.
 God routed the Ethiopians before Asa and Judah, and the Ethiopians fled.